Pnwcomputers/The-Computer-Handbook/Part II - Internet Safety & Cybersecurity/Chapter 6 - Antivirus and Security Software/Chapter6-Antivirus_and_Security_Software.md

 * "Will you **back up my data** before starting?"
 * "How will you help **prevent this** from happening again?"

----
+***

 ### Chapter Summary: Key Takeaways

+Review the most critical concepts learned in this chapter to cement your foundation:

 * **No single antivirus program is perfect**—professionals use multiple tools.
+* **Infection Protocol:** Disconnect from the internet and reboot into Safe Mode for removal.
 * **Good habits are your best protection.** Most infections are preventable.

-* **Multiple scans** with different tools (ADWCleaner + Malwarebytes) are necessary for thorough cleaning.
-* **Don't attempt financial activities** on a computer you suspect is infected.
+#### Professional Insight:

+> "The knowledge you gain here isn't just theory—it's the front-line reality that keeps our clients secure and productive."

+### What's Next?

+In **Chapter 7**, we'll cover **What to Do If You're Infected**—the essential knowledge you need to follow the exact step-by-step procedures we use to eliminate malware.

-*Professional Insight: "The people who get infected the least aren't necessarily the most tech-savvy - they're the most cautious.
+**Remember:** The people who get infected the least aren't necessarily the most tech-savvy - they're the most cautious.
 When in doubt, don't click.
-It's easier to prevent an infection than to clean one."*
+It's easier to prevent an infection than to clean one.

-### Quick Reference: Emergency Contacts

-* **If you suspect financial information is compromised:** Contact your bank immediately, change passwords from a clean computer, and monitor accounts closely.
-* **For professional computer help:** Look for local repair shops with good reviews and ask about virus removal guarantees.